 Web push notifications in SendPulse

-Push notifications are completely free in our service.
+Push notifications are completely free in our service if your database is less than 10,000 subscribers.
 Use personalization and segmentation for better engagement, set up automated sending after certain conditions are met, and A/B test your messages to discover the best techniques.

 All you need is to add one line of code to your website and the users will see your subscription request.